Rosalie E. Wahl: Impact on the law

 Her compassion for parents who might cross the line in seeking to “de-program” an adult child who has become part of a religious cult, or for parents seeking custody after divorce, or for those who hope to regain custody after a termination shines through her opinions.
-As Court of Appeals Judge Harriet Lansing wrote: "Rosalie’s law school education (and mine) was obtained during the years of the highly vaunted 'reasonable man standard.'
-As far as we could tell, the words meant what they said and extended some distance beyond tort liability.
-We noted right off the absence of reasonable women from the equation, but lately I’ve been wondering whether we might have not overlooked something in the initially acceptable category of “reasonable.”
-As it evolved in legal opinions, this “reason can be confined to very narrow categories bereft of human qualities, or it can be used to disguise a received (and maybe only arguably reasonable) set of social assumptions.
-Rosalie’s opinions, in both her use of language and her analyses, often demonstrate a wider definition of reason that does not artificially omit or ostracize the effect of human emotions on perception and thought.
-She brings in the emotions to better focus the picture and, when relevant, incorporates them into the decision.
-Wahl's impact spanned the areas of women's equality, race, mental health, criminal law, and legal education.
+As Court of Appeals Judge Harriet Lansing wrote about the way Justice Wahl applied the reasonable man standard: "Rosalie’s opinions, in both her use of language and her analyses, often demonstrate a wider definition of reason that does not artificially omit or ostracize the effect of human emotions on perception and thought.
+She brings in the emotions to better focus the picture and, when relevant, incorporates them into the decision."

 Larson described Wahl’s commitment to the common person and writing accessible opinions.
 "In one case probably little remembered on the statewide scene, Huver v.
 Opatz, the issue was whether one rural township or another was to be held responsible for maintaining the roadside beside a particular stretch of county line road.
 Justice Wahl drafted her opinions with her clerks by her side, and when we came to the section of the opinion in which the road is to be described, Justice Wahl refused to borrow the description from any of the briefs.
 'Look in the trial court records for any photographs, any physical detail,' she told me.
 “The people who live in those townships know this road like the back of their hand.
 And this opinion will mean a tax increase for one group of citizens or the other.
 The court’s opinion must communicate to them that we, too see this road as a real place, connecting real lives, like no other in the state.
 It is not just some convenient geographical hook on which to hang an abstract legal principle.'